-The curriculum will develop around the RI Early Learning Standards and will have many themes such as seasons, weather, transportation, farm and zoo life, community helpers and dinosaurs.
+The curriculum will develop around many themes such as seasons, weather, transportation, farm and zoo life, community helpers and dinosaurs.
 Foundations will be laid in math, reading and writing readiness.

 Math Readiness will include the block area, shapes, rhythm, patterning, sequencing, sets, more than, less than, equal to, one-to-one correspondence, counting, recognition of numerals, etc. Personal hands-on experience will be valued over abstract discussions, always valuing the concrete over abstract learning.